-Many people have a mysterious cough after eating.
-It might happen after every meal or only occasionally.
-There are several possible causes of this, including acid reflux, asthma, food allergies, and dysphagia, which refers to difficulty swallowing.
+A mysterious cough after eating might happen after every meal or only occasionally.
+There are several possible causes, including acid reflux, asthma, food allergies, and difficulty swallowing.

 Acid reflux happens when stomach acid moves back up to your esophagus.
 There’s a band of muscle around the bottom of your esophagus called the lower esophageal sphincter.
 When you eat or drink, it relaxes, allowing food and liquid to move into your stomach.
 Sometimes it doesn’t completely close after you eat or drink, allowing acid from your stomach to move up into your esophagus.
 This irritates your esophagus, which may cause you to cough.